-Furthermore, $\pi'$ does not contain any block and therefore it is reduced.
+Furthermore, $\pi''$ is reduced because $\pi'$ is reduced.
 It is non-orientable by construction.
-Having a reversible pair $(i,i+1)$, there are two reversals that make $i$ and $i+1$ homotopic.
-By running the HP-algorithm on $\pi'$ and choosing the reversal at each step that does not reverse $n+1$ we obtain a desired sequence of reversals.
+Finally, recall that for a reversible pair $(i,i+1)$, there are two sc-reversals that make $i$ and $i+1$ homotopic.
+By running the HP-algorithm on $\pi''$ and choosing the sc-reversal at each step that does not reverse $n+1$, we obtain the desired sequence of sc-reversals.
+The success of the HP-algorithm is guaranteed by Theorem~\ref{HP}.
 This finishes the proof of the lemma. \end{proof}

-Now, the sequence of reversals of Lemma~\ref{claim} gives us a cross-cap drawing for $\pi$.
-By Lemma~\ref{curves}, the edges $n$ and $n+1$ form an orienting cycle, and thus together they have to enter all the $g(\pi')$ cross-caps exactly once.
+Now, the sequence of sc-reversals of Lemma~\ref{claim} gives us a cross-cap drawing for $\pi''$.
+By Lemma~\ref{curves}, the edges $n$ and $n+1$ form an orienting cycle, and thus together they have to enter all the $g(\pi'')$ cross-caps exactly once.
 We know that the edge $n+1$ does not enter any cross-cap in this drawing which implies that $n$ enters all the cross-caps exactly once.
-We can obtain a cross-cap drawing for $\pi$ from this drawing for $\pi'$ by drawing $1$ entering the cross-caps that $n$ enters with the opposite order as depicted in Figure~\ref{a1}. \end{proof}
+We can obtain a cross-cap drawing for $\pi'$ from this drawing for $\pi''$ by drawing $1$ entering the cross-caps that $n$ enters with the opposite order as depicted in Figure~\ref{a1}. \end{proof}